typelevel/doobie/README.md

 res0: Option[Country] = Some(Country(FRA,France,59225700))
 ```

+**doobie** is a [Typelevel](http://typelevel.org/) project.
+This means we embrace pure, typeful, functional programming, and provide a safe and friendly environment for teaching, learning, and contributing as described in the Typelevel [Code of Conduct](http://typelevel.org/conduct.html).

 ## Quick Start

 The current release is **0.2.3**, which works on Scala **2.10.5** and **2.11** with